boularakSaraManel/FullStackOpen/part0/exercise_0_6.md

     Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server

     browser->>server: POST body : [{"content": "new note spa","date": "2024-08-26T23:18:11.907Z"}]
-    server->>brower: JavaScript file blocks the default submit and adds a new note with the received content and date to the notes array
+    server->>browser: JavaScript file blocks the default submit and adds a new note with the received content and date to the notes array

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server